-Phytoremediation Process - SRS and the regulators have recognized that in some cases, actively removing contamination is not practicable from a cost and/or time perspective.
+Phytoremediation Process- SRS and the regulators have recognized that in some cases, actively removing contamination is not practicable from a cost and/or time perspective.
 For instance, active treatment to remove tritium from the groundwater is prohibitively expensive and can take decades.

 However, at the Mixed Waste Management Facility (Figure 4), tritium contaminated groundwater was seeping into a surface stream creating an unacceptable risk.
-For this reason, SRS, with regulator approval, developed a lowcost, passive yet very effective approach to minimize the migration of tritium into the surface water.
-SRS constructed a two acre retention pond with sheet pile at the seepline to collect the tritium-contaminated water.
+For this reason, SRS, with regulator approval, developed a low-cost, passive yet very effective approach to minimize the migration of tritium into the surface water.
+SRS constructed a retention pond with sheet pile at the seepline to collect the tritium-contaminated water.
 This water is then pumped upgradient through common piping material and used to irrigate native vegetation.
 This phytoremediation process remediates tritium simply and naturally without constructing expensive treatment facilities.
-Construction was completed in March 2002 at a cost of \$1.2M.
-Estimated cost avoidance from this deployment is \$19M (cost of a pump and treat system).

 Barrier Walls and Base Injection - Another passive remediation approach being used at SRS addresses metal and radionuclide contamination in the groundwater near F and H Areas.
 These plumes containing tritium and metals were outcropping into a surface stream within the SRS boundary.
 To address the contamination, SRS originally constructed two pump and treat facilities designed to remove contamination from extracted groundwater.
 The facilities were expensive to construct and maintain and operations were only marginally (<60%) successful in removing the contamination.
-A passive system of underground barrier walls (4500 feet long) by 60-8- feet deep) coupled with injection of a basic solution was determined to be more effective at treating and managing the contaminated plumes.
+A passive system of underground barrier walls coupled with injection of a basic solution was determined to be more effective at treating and managing the contaminated plumes.
 The barrier walls effectively control the migration of the tritium into the surface streams.
 The injected base solution adjusts the pH so the metals adhere to the soil particles, retarding contaminant migration.
-This project took six months to construct at a cost of \$8M, replaced the existing pump and treat systems that cost \$1M per month to operate.
-To date, no metals above regulatory limits detected in the discharge stream and over 60% reduction of tritium have been realized.